Arithmetical completeness for some extensions of the pure logic of necessitation: Introduction

-\begin{prob}[{\cite[Problem 2.2]{Kur23}}] For which modal logic $L$ is there a provability predicate $\PR_T(x)$ such that $L = \PL(\PR_T)$? \end{prob} Kurahashi \cite{Kur18-2, Kur23, Kur20} proved that modal logics such as $\mathbf{K}$ and $\mathbf{KD}$ are provability logics, and Kogure and Kurahashi \cite{KK} proved that so are non-normal modal logics such as $\mathbf{MN}$ and $\mathbf{MN4}$.
+\begin{prob}[{\cite[Problem 2.2]{Kur23}}] For which modal logic $L$ is there a provability predicate $\PR_T(x)$ such that $L = \PL(\PR_T)$? \end{prob} This problem is exactly the question of which modal logics are provability logics.
+Kurahashi \cite{Kur18-2, Kur23, Kur20} proved that modal logics such as $\mathbf{K}$ and $\mathbf{KD}$ are provability logics, and Kogure and Kurahashi \cite{KK} proved that so are non-normal modal logics such as $\mathbf{MN}$ and $\mathbf{MN4}$.
 Also, not all modal logics can be a provability logic of some provability predicate.
-It is known that each of modal logics $\mathbf{KT}$, $\mathbf{K4}$, $\mathbf{B}$, and $\mathbf{K5}$ is not a provability logic of any provability predicate (cf.~\cite{MON, Kur18}).
+It is known that each of modal logics $\mathbf{KT}$, $\mathbf{K4}$, $\mathbf{KB}$, and $\mathbf{K5}$ is not a provability logic of any provability predicate (cf.~\cite{MON, Kur18}).

 Fitting, Marek, and Truszczy\'{n}ski \cite{fmt} introduced the pure logic of necessitation $\mathbf{N}$, which is obtained by removing the distribution axiom $\Box (A \to B) \to (\Box A \to \Box B)$ from the basic normal modal logic $\mathbf{K}$, and Kurahashi proved that $\N$ is a provability logic of some provability predicate.
-Kurahashi \cite{Kur23} also introduced an extension $\mathbf{N4}$ of $\N$ and proved that $\mathbf{N4}$ has the finite frame property and $\mathbf{N4}$ is a provability logic of some provability predicate by using its finite frame property.
+Kurahashi \cite{Kur23} also introduced an extension $\mathbf{N4}$ of $\N$ and proved that $\mathbf{N4}$ has the finite frame property.
+Here, a modal logic $L$ is said to have the finite frame property if for any formula $A$, $A$ is provable in $L$ if and only if $A$ is valid in all finite frames validating all theorems of $L$.
+By using the finite frame property of $\mathbf{N4}$, he also proved that $\mathbf{N4}$ is a provability logic of some provability predicate.
 The finite frame property of $\mathbf{N4}$ was generalized by Kurahashi and Sato \cite{KS}.
-For each natural numbers $m$ and $n$, Kurahashi and Sato introduced the extension $\NA_{m,n}$ obtained from $\N$ by adding the axiom scheme $\Box^n A \to \Box ^m A$ and the inference rule $(\mathrm{Ros}^{\Box})$ $\dfrac{\neg \Box A}{\neg \Box \Box A}$, and proved that $\NA_{m,n}$ has the finite frame property.
+For each pair of natural numbers $m$ and $n$, Kurahashi and Sato introduced the extension $\NA_{m,n}$ obtained from $\N$ by adding the axiom scheme $\Box^n A \to \Box ^m A$, and proved that if $m \geq 1$ or $n \leq 1$, then $\NA_{m,n}$ has the finite frame property.

 In the viewpoint of Problem \ref{prob2}, it is natural to ask the following question: ``For each $m,n \in \omega$, can the logic $\NA_{m,n}$ be a provability logic?''
 In this paper, we clarify the situation on this problem.
 If $m=n$, then $\NA_{m,n}$ is exactly $\N$, and Kurahashi proved that $\N$ is a provability logic of some $\Sigma_1$ provability predicate, so it suffices to consider the case $m \neq n$.
 The following table summarizes the situation when $m \neq n$.